flexiblepower/flexiblepower.github.io/get-started.md

 ---

 ## Virtual Machine ##
-You can download VM image (not released yet).
+You can download a demo [here](https://github.com/flexiblepower/flexiblepower.github.io/blob/master/download/PowerMatcherSuite_13.10_Demo.zip?raw=true).

 ## Manual installation ##
-The manual intallation instruction can be found on github.
+The manual intallation instruction can be found on in the download file.